SEO Tool

 What makes a good SEO title?

-A good title makes the topic obvious, matches the page intent, and gives the searcher a reason to click.
+A good title makes the topic obvious, matches the page intent, and gives the searcher a reason to click without feeling stuffed or vague.

 Should every title include the exact target keyword?